vinceimbat/vinceimbat/content/about.md

 I created this website to share my work and in the process find fellow companions in this journey.
 If you are interested about anything I wrote here, don't be a stranger and email me at [vince@vinceimbat.com](mailto:vince@vinceimbat.com).
 I would love to start a conversation with you.

-Otherwise, the best way to keep in touch with me is through my [[newsletter]].
+Otherwise, the best way to keep in touch with me is through my [[newsletters]].